 Katherina is also correct - it is a magic place; it will draw you back.
-If you are passing through Thailand before you can get a course of pills (reputable brands) over the counter. about 7 years ago
+If you are passing through Thailand before you can get a course of pills (reputable brands) over the counter. over 7 years ago

 I spent a couple of weeks there and although the River Mekong area is very humid (ideal breeding ground for these tropical diseases) we were actually surprised about the lack of mosquitoes around- i cannot remember being bitten.

 We were taking Malarone anyway which you can only take for up to 30 days but experienced no side effects.
-If you are staying longer, you would be recommended other medication which have known side effects including insomnia. about 7 years ago
+If you are staying longer, you would be recommended other medication which have known side effects including insomnia. over 7 years ago

 i'm a great fan on doxycylin - it's a general antibiotic but one of the SIDE effects

 is that it's an antimalarial. in NZ, it's dirt cheap, whereas malarone is US$1 tab here.